Organizational Privacy Practices

 Staff Training

-- Include PAM privacy practices in on-boarding and annual refreshers.
+- Include privacy-supportive intake practices in onboarding and annual refreshers.

-- Highlight privacy as part of organizational values and compliance requirements.
+- Emphasize privacy as part of organizational values, professionalism, and trust.

 Digital & Records

-- Encourage use of secure portals or text/email confirmations instead of voiced phone numbers.
+- Use secure portals, forms, or text/email confirmations instead of voiced confirmation when possible.

-- Do not display sensitive information on overhead screens or public monitors.
+- Do not display sensitive information on overhead screens or publicly visible monitors.

 Compliance & Trust

-- PAM cards complement HIPAA, FERPA, and other privacy regulations.
+- PAM-Cards can complement HIPAA, FERPA, and other privacy-related obligations.

 - Some organizations are exploring whether simple discretion cues can reduce friction during routine public interactions.